 - Program Execution: The Operating System is responsible for the execution of all types of programs whether it be user programs or system programs.
 The Operating System utilizes various resources available for the efficient running of all types of functionalities.

-- Handling Input/Output Operations: The Operating System is responsible for handling all sorts of inputs, i.e, from the keyboard, mouse, desktop, etc. The Operating System does all interfacing in the most appropriate manner regarding all kinds of Inputs and Outputs.
+- Handling Input/Output Operations: The Operating System is responsible for handling all sorts of inputs, i.e., from the keyboard, mouse, desktop, etc. The Operating System does all interfacing most appropriately regarding all kinds of Inputs and Outputs.

-For example, there is a difference in the nature of all types of peripheral devices such as mice or keyboards, the Operating System is responsible for handling data between them.
+For example, there is a difference between all types of peripheral devices such as mice or keyboards, the Operating System is responsible for handling data between them.

 - Resource Allocation: The Operating System ensures the proper use of all the resources available by deciding which resource to be used by whom for how much time.
 All the decisions are taken by the Operating System.